Liturgy for the 26th Sunday after Pentecost, Year B (Mark)

 Overlapping Themes

-Prayer and Divine Response: In 1 Samuel 1:4–20 and 1 Samuel 2:1–10, the emphasis is on God’s faithfulness in answering prayer and God’s sovereignty over life circumstances.
+Prayer and Divine Response: In 1 Samuel 1:4–20 and 1 Samuel 2:1–10, the emphasis is on God’s faithfulness in answering prayer and God’s sovereignty over life’s circumstances.

-Redemption and Community: Hebrews 10:11–14 (15–18) 19–25 continues this theme by illustrating how Christ’s sacrifice fulfills God’s promise of redemption, emphasizing confidence in approaching God and the importance of communal faith.
+Redemption and Community: Hebrews 10:11–14 (15–18) 19–25 continues this theme by illustrating how Christ’s sacrifice fulfills God’s promise of redemption.
+We can have confidence in approaching God.
+This passage also talks about the importance of our communal faith.

 Vigilance and Trust in God’s Plan: In Mark 13:1–8, the warnings about false prophets and tribulations also point to God’s overarching control over history.
 Jesus encourages vigilance and faith amid uncertainty, reinforcing the idea that trust in God’s plan is essential.